The Ultimate Photography Composition Guide

 3. Leading Lines

-Another great technique to keep in mind when shooting is leading lines.
 Leading lines are natural lines in a scene that lead the viewer’s eyes to the focus of the image.
 They often create depth and symmetry, enhancing the quality of the photo.
-Roads, railroads, shorelines, bridges, and fences are just a few examples, but there are many more that can be found in everyday nature.
+They can be found anywhere in nature.
+Shorelines, trees, shadows, and water flow just to name a few.

 4. Symmetry